BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/the_hill_tribes.md

 - **Orcish Halberd** `ACTIVE`

-Can be used as either a [spear][Spear] or [two-handed weapon][Two-handed Weapon].
-Shank may re-roll failed To Wound rolls when making Strikes against a Trapped model.
+An Orcish Halberd can be used either as a [spear][Spear] or a [two-handed weapon][Two-handed Weapon].
+Additionally, Shank may re-roll failed To Wound Rolls when making Strikes against a Trapped model.

 - **Loot the Bodies** `ACTIVE`

-When Shank or Wrot slay a model, roll a D6.
-On a natural 6, they have found a trinket.
-At the end of the game, as long as of them is alive, you gain a Victory Point for each trinket found, to a maximum of 5 points.
-Your total Victory Points can not exceed 20.
+Whenever Shank or Wrot slays a model in Combat, they may roll a D6.
+On a natural 6, they have found a trinket of note and pocketed it.
+Keep a track of how many trinkets they have found collectively during the course of the game.
+At the end of the game, so long as at least one of Shank & Wrot are alive, their controlling player gains an additional Victory Point for each trinket they have found, up to a maximum of 5 Victory Points.
+This can never take Shank's & Wrot's controlling player's total number of Victory Points above 20.

 - **Call 'the Beast'** `ACTIVE`

-Shank may spend a Will point at the start of his activation.
-If the Snow Troll is within 6" not Engaged in Combat, it must Charge if possible, gains [Fearless], and may re-roll failed To Wound rolls when making Strikes, until the end of this turn.
+Shank may spend a Will Point at the start of his Activation to use this ability.
+If he does, then if the Snow Troll is within 6" of Shank and not Engaged in Combat, then it must Charge during its Activation if possible and, until the end of the turn gains the [Fearless] special rule and may re-roll failed To Wound Rolls when making Strikes.

 ---